Shortbread Linzer Cookies with Raspberry Jam

 Instructions

-- Preheat the oven to 350° F and line two cookie sheets with parchment paper.
+- Preheat the oven to 350°F (177°C) and line two cookie sheets with parchment paper.
 In a small bowl, whisk together the flour and salt.
 Set aside.

-- In a large bowl, cream the butter and powdered sugar until the mixture is fluffy and pale yellow.
-Add the vanilla extract and lemon zest until it’s thoroughly mixed.
-Then, add the flour a cup at a time, until you have a crumbly dough that’s starting to come together.
+- In a large bowl, cream the butter and powdered sugar until the mixture is fluffy and pale yellow, 3-4 minutes.
+Add the vanilla extract and lemon zest until it's thoroughly mixed.
+Then, add the flour a cup at a time, until you have a crumbly dough that's starting to come together.

 - Turn the dough onto a pastry or cutting board.
 Press the dough together with clean hands until you have a smooth ball of dough.
-Cut the dough into two, and flatten each portion into a 1/2” disc.
-Wrap with plastic/beeswax wrap, and freeze for about 15 minutes.
-Alternatively, refrigerate until you’re ready to use the dough. (**The chilling part is not necessary, I just think it makes rolling the dough easier**).
+Cut the dough into two, and flatten each portion into a 1/2-inch disc.
+Wrap with plastic wrap or parchment paper, and freeze for about 15 minutes.
+Alternatively, refrigerate until you're ready to use the dough.

-- On a lightly floured surface, roll each disc of dough until it’s 1/4” thick.
-Cut out an even number of 3” circles with a cookie cutter.
+- On a lightly floured surface, roll each disc of dough until it's about 1/4-inch thick.
+Cut out an even number of 3-inch circles with a cookie cutter.
 Use a small cookie cutter to cut out a shape from half of the cookies.
-Place the cookies 1” apart on the prepared sheets, and bake for 10-12 minutes, until the bottoms and edges are lightly browned.
-(You may have to bake the cookies in batches).
-Let cool for about 5 minutes on the pan, and then move the cookies to a wire rack to completely cool.
+Place the cookies 1-inch apart on the prepared sheets, and bake for 8-10 minutes, until the bottoms and edges are lightly browned.
+(Refrigerate the unbaked cookies while the others are baking.)
+Let the cookies cool on the sheet pan for about 5 minutes and then move them to a wire rack to cool completely.

 - Once the cookies are cooled, spread about 1 teaspoon of jam onto the bottom cookies, and then sandwich the cut-out cookies on top.
 Dust with powdered sugar, and store in an airtight container for up to a week.